Memory System

 Automatic Indexing

-Indexing happens automatically at session end.
+Indexing happens on-demand when you use han browse or run validation hooks.
 Manual indexing is optional but useful for:

 - Initial setup after installing Han